kawhelan/cesa-ko-enrichment/README.md

 # CESA_KO__Enrichment

-This project analyzes Pfam domain enrichment, Gene Ontology (GO) enrichment, and KEGG pathway analysis among differentially expressed genes (DEGs) in a CesA knockout line of *Physcomitrium patens*.
+This project analyzes Pfam domain enrichment, Gene Ontology (GO) enrichment, and KEGG pathway analysis among differentially expressed genes (DEGs) in a CESA knockout line of *Physcomitrium patens*.
 The analysis integrates Pfam annotations, GO terms, and KEGG pathways to investigate the functional categories and biological pathways responding to CESA disruption.

 Enrichment analyses include: